universal-mcp/applications/src/universal_mcp/applications/airtable/README.md

-# Airtable MCP Server
+# AirtableApp MCP Server

-An MCP Server for the Airtable API.
+An MCP Server for the AirtableApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Airtable API.
+This is automatically generated from OpenAPI schema for the AirtableApp API.

 | Tool | Description |